Curvature-Conditioned Measures for Cosmological Peak Statistics: A Transport-Geometric Framework: Curvature Geometry of Cosmological Density Fields

 \subsection{Wasserstein Geometry and Geodesics}

 With the introduction of the distance $W_2$, the space of measures $\mathcal{P}_2(\mathbb{R}^3)$ acquires a geometric structure analogous to that of a Riemannian manifold \citep{villani2003,Otto2001}.
-This space is called the Wasserstein space and is understood as a probability measure space endowed with the metric $W_2$ \citep{villani2009optimal}.
-Within this geometric structure, the shortest path connecting two distributions is defined as a geodesic.
+This space, called the Wasserstein space, is understood as a probability measure space endowed with the metric $W_2$ \citep{villani2009optimal}.
+Within this framework, the shortest path connecting two distributions is defined as a geodesic.

-This geodesic is constructed as a displacement interpolation, and the time evolution of the density $\rho(t,\bm{x})$ is transported by a velocity field $\bm{v}(t,\bm{x})$.
-Its time evolution is governed by the continuity equation
+Such geodesics are realized as displacement interpolations generated by a velocity field $\bm{v}(t,\bm{x})$ transporting the density $\rho(t,\bm{x})$.
+The evolution obeys the continuity equation

-\citep{BenamouBrenier2000}.
-This represents mass conservation and shows that deformation of measures is described as a transport process.